 - Stay home for 14 days after their last contact with an infected individual.

-- Check their temperature at least daily and watch for symptoms of COVID-19.
+- Check their temperature at twice a day and watch for symptoms of COVID-19.

 - Stay away from people who are at higher risk for serious illness from COVID-19.

 - If they develop symptoms, the contact should call UHS (students) or Occupational Health Services (staff/faculty) and they will be counseled to seek medical care.

 A negative test does not release a contact from quarantine.
 They must complete the full 14 days.
 There is no need for a "release from quarantine" note.
 U-M employees should visit the UHR COVID-19 website to review options for time off and leave.

 Proximate contacts (those further than 6 feet from a case) do not need to quarantine.

 An effective contact tracing and case management program can ensure that those at risk of having been infected are rapidly identified and triaged to prevent unnecessary spread of COVID-19.

 Sharing the names of colleagues or friends you were in contact with at work, the gym, or a party will not get anyone in trouble.
 Providing this information will provide a notification so they can seek testing, and guarantee they get the support and resources they may need during quarantine.